 There are no beach villas on Veli island, meaning you can take up a spot wherever you like without worrying that you’ll be taking sun loungers belonging to somebody else.
-A couple of the water villas were right on the sand but the windows were completely covered and it looked like these had been repurposed as storage areas for cleaning supplies.
+A couple of the water villas were right on the sand, but the windows were completely covered and it looked like these had been repurposed as storage areas for cleaning supplies.

 The resort has 7 Ocean Pool Bungalows located around the coastline of the island.
 The remaining 60 Bungalows branch off from two long wooden piers.

+Our bungalow was the second from the left, on the front row.
 The design is quite different to anything I’ve seen elsewhere in the Maldives.
 We were in the highest room category: Deluxe Over Water Pool Bungalow, which had the privilege of lots of privacy and perfect sunset views.
 However, the walk to the end of the pier was no joke.
 It took a good 10 minutes and in the midday sun this was unbearably hot.

 The walkways are too narrow for buggies or bikes so your only option is to walk… and there’s no shade at any point.

 If you love the idea of the privacy and having a pool over the ocean but don’t like the idea of the long walk, then the Ocean Pool Bungalow would be perfect.
 These bungalows are located around the coastline, on the Southern and Eastern sides of the island.